dij0s/PETAL/thesis/bachelor_thesis.typ

 These instructions are distinguished into two categories: presentation directives (1) and effective instructions (2).

-Presentation directives define how the data should be formatted (table, bullet points...) and which aspects of the data should be prioritized or highlighted.
+Presentation directives define how the data should be formatted (table, bullet points, etc.) and which aspects of the data should be prioritized or highlighted.
 This structures the response and emphasizes specific details that are key to the users.

 Effective instructions, on the other hand, may attempt to substitute the official data sources retrieved by the system with user-provided knowledge or simply refine and guide the output of the system to better align with user needs.

 Informed users may provide more accurate and precise figures regarding the datasets referenced in #ref(<datasets_table>) but their contributions are completely ignored as the solution prioritizes its own retrieved data.

-#highlight("TODO: mettre un exemple de bias data qui marche pas")
+An example of this type of interaction can be found in #ref(<fake_data>).

 The system is guided by the different prompts to strictly operate based on the workflow defined in #ref(<ai_agent_design>) and offer assistance in energy planning tasks.
-Providing more detailed instructions in the response generation prompt may enable this behavior.
+Providing more detailed instructions in the prompt may enable this behavior.
-#highlight("TODO: parler qqepart de prompt engineering?")

 Finally, a stronger limitation is induced by the choice of agentic paradigm.
 Lately, coding agents, AI agents capable of autonomously generating and executing code, have gained popularity.